haumbakenneth/Restaurant-Sales-Performance-/README.md

 # Restaurant-Sales-Performance-
 About the dataset used.
 It is a sales data of a restaurant company operating in multiple cities in the world.
 It contains information about individual sales transactions, customer demographics, and product details.
-The data is structured in a tabular format, with each row representing a single record and each column representing specific attribute
+The data is structured in a tabular format, with each row representing a single record and each column representing a specific attribute.
+This dataset can be commonly used for business intelligence, sales forecasting, and customer behaviour analysis.

+These are the main Features/Columns available in the dataset:
+1) Order ID: A unique identifier for each sales order.
+This can be used to track individual transactions.
+2) Order Date: The date when the order was placed.
+This column is essential for time-series analysis, such as identifying sales trends over time or seasonality.
+3) Product: The name or type of the product sold.
+This column is crucial for analysing sales performance by product category.
+4) Price: The unit price of the product.
+This, along with 'Quantity Ordered', is used to calculate the total price of each order.
+5) Quantity: The number of units of the product sold in a single order.
+This is a key metric for calculating revenue and understanding sales volume.
+6) Purchase Type: The order was made online or in-store or drive-thru.
+7) Payment Method: How the payment for the order was done.
+8) Manager: Name of the manager of the store.
+9) City: The location of the store.
+This can be used for geographical analysis of sales, such as identifying top-performing regions or optimizing logistics.

+Using this dataset, I answered multiple questions with Insights using power bi tool.
+Q.1) Most Preferred Payment Method?
+Q.2) Most Selling Product - By Quantity & By Revenue?
+Q.3) Which city had maximum revenue and Which Manager earned maximum revenue?
+Q.4) Average Revenue of November & December month.
+Q.5) Is revenue increasing or decreasing over time?
+Q.6) Average 'Quantity Sold' & 'Average Revenue' for each product?
+Q.7) Total number of orders
+Q.8) Total Revenue